arenaxr/arena-mqtt-tools/sec-performance/README.md

 Runs connnect, subscribe, publish tests against brokers configured with and without security.

-Assumes brokers are run in one node and clients (test python scripts) on another.
+Setup assumes brokers are run in one node and clients (test python scripts) on another.
+The brokers run a [modified mosquitto broker](https://github.com/SilverLineFramework/mosquitto-broker/tree/timing_log) that logs connect, publish and subscribe handler time.

 ## Broker config